GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO better name for what we are calling require statements TODO interesting NOP is not compiled
 TODO rockstar does not know if it calls arg 17 a text string or a string identifier.
 I will go for identifier.
-TODO specify array access pattern (is first index 0? is a[0] valid for non-array? for sure a[2] does not if out-of-bounds) TODO SAVE_VAR_INT
+TODO SAVE_VAR_INT
 TODO should we fix the floating point literals (e.g. '1.9.2')?
 I think there are DMA scripts that need this.
 TODO maybe move the semantic definition that we cannot use mission script labels from outside it from concepts to the script file structure section